rehierl/node-tree-outliner/1-1-4-node-trees/_todo.md

 <!-- ======================================================================= -->
 # TODO - node trees

+set difference defined as relative complement i.e. define graph difference as relative complement

+any consistent path in a tree is itself a tree

+inner/outer set vs. inner/outer nodes

+induced subgraphs -
+maintain the relationships between the vertices

 Note that there is no freedom as to how the set of edges of the resulting graph is formed.
 That is, the set of edges is a consequence of the set of vertices in the resulting graph.